Team-BHP > Shifting gears

 Don’t hold a brief for Franklin Templeton (have a sizeable sum stuck in one of their funds), but Coastal Gujarat Power is a subsidiary of and guaranteed by Tata Power - don’t think you have to worry about that.
 You do need to look at ratings - rating agencies can get things wrong but on a relative basis, a AAA or AA+ is a lot safer than lower rated names.
 Please remember that these are India ratings - so a AA in India would likely be a BB- or B+ if it attempted to get a global rating.
 Which is why we occasionally see India AAA and AA names defaulting.

-Hayek is online now (3) Thanks
+Hayek is offline (3) Thanks

 Old 27th November 2020, 09:17 #32